electrovir/functional-element/packages/element-vir/README.md

 ## Simple element definition

 Use `defineElementNoInputs` to define your element if it's not going to accept any inputs (or if you're just getting started).
-It's only input is an object with at least `tagName` and `renderCallback` properties (the types enforce this).
+It's only input is an object with at least `tagName` and `render` properties (the types enforce this).
 Here is a bare-minimum example custom element:

 <!-- example-link: src/readme-examples/my-simple.element.ts -->